gardenlinux/package-build/README.md

 #### 1. Prepare your local sources

-This will invoke the [package-build/bin/source](https://github.com/gardenlinux/package-build/blob/main/bin/source) step inside a container, and after the source script is done (either successfully, or exited with an error) the sources are placed inside `package-linux/output/run-<date-time>/a`, and another copy `package-linux/output/run-<date-time>/b` right next to it.
+First, we need the sources of the package-linux with all patches applied exactly as the GitHub package-build pipeline would do.
+Later on, when we have the sources, we can fix, remove, add patches to the sources easily.

 ```
 ./package-build/build --debug --source-only package-linux
 ```
+This step has called the [package-build/bin/source](https://github.com/gardenlinux/package-build/blob/main/bin/source) script inside a container, and placed the sources inside the flocal folder `package-linux/output/run-<date-time>/a`, and another copy `package-linux/output/run-<date-time>/b` right next to it.
+Even if the source script fails to apply a certain patch, you will have the source folders exactly in the state where the source build left bailed out.

 > [!Warning]
 > If you run this on arm64, then you need to also pass `--arch arm64` for the source build.
 Cross-build for generating sources is not required and might cause issues.